19stesha69/friend_finder/README.md

 # How to use

-1. Click to blue "Go to Survey" button.
+1. Click the blue "Go to Survey" button.

 ![Friend FInder Home Page](/images/FriendFinderHomePage.png)